 There will also be time cut-offs for both the 3.1km and 7km races.
 The 3.1km swimmers have 2.5 hours and the 7km swimmers have 3.5 hours.
-If your swimmer is not close to finishing at these times a support motor boat will come to pick them up and take them to the finish.
+If your swimmer is far from finishing at these times, a support motor boat will come to pick them up and take them to the finish.

 If you see a swimmer with a white cap, it means they are a little anxious about the swim, so pay a little extra attention to them and give them extra space!

 Raise your paddle, yell, or use a whistle when your (or any) swimmer needs assistance and alert the closest powerboat.
 Stay with the swimmer and offer the extra PFD.
-In case of emergency, call the Safety Director Jon at: 250-469-2755 and he will direct you what to do next.
+In case of emergency, call the Safety Director Kyle at: 250-469-3474 and he will direct you what to do next.